brilyuhns/brilyuhns.github.io/index.md

 - Engineering leadership for 6 applications across 4 regulated capital-markets products (exchange, brokerage,
   custody, investor onboarding).
 - Team size: About 20 across Singapore, India, and Indonesia.
-- No CTO; direct alignment with Head of Product and business leads.
+- No CTO; Direct alignment and cross-functional collaboration with Product, Finance, and Compliance and other business leads.
 - Ownership of architecture, platform delivery, developer productivity, and audit readiness.
-- Cross-functional collaboration with Product, Finance, and Compliance.
 - Coverage of MAS TRM-aligned DR planning, cloud cost governance, CI/CD automation, and internal AI
   tooling.